Avoid Drain Blockages: Tips to Steer Clear of These 5 Common Triggers

 4. Structural damage

 Cracked or collapsed pipes due to age, weather or changes in the soil can cause blocked drains.
-Signs of structural damage of pipes include:
+The following are signs of pipe damage:

 - Slow draining water